 A straightforward misrepresentation unless an input was applied and mechanical failure occurred.
-Suggestion: “The driver failed to stop.”
+Clearly it is reasonable to say that “the driver failed to stop.”

 “The vehicle lost control.”

-Again, a clear misrepresentation: the vehicle is controlled by its driver.
-Suggestion: “The driver lost control [of the vehicle].”
+Again, a clear misrepresentation: the vehicle is controlled by its driver, and thus “the driver lost control [of the vehicle].”